‘The Young And The Restless’ Recap For Wednesday: Kyle Leaves Lola

 The Young and the Restless recap for Wednesday, February 5 brings a stunning confession from Kyle as he and Lola agree to end their marriage.
-Plus, Victoria and Billy clash, Victor comforts Victoria, and Amanda gets a terrifying blast from her past.
+Plus, Victoria and Billy clash, Victor comforts Victoria and Amanda gets a terrifying blast from her past.

 At Jabot, Kyle (Michael Mealor) accidentally tells the staff that Lola (Sasha Calle) is their point person.
 He corrects that to Summer (Hunter King) and asked somebody to send Theo (Tyler Johnson) to his office.
 However, Theo wasn’t there because he was at Society to see Lola.
 She sat down with Theo as Summer and Phyllis (Michelle Stafford) looked on.
 Summer let her mom know that she told Theo about kissing Kyle, and Phyllis advised Summer to find a new hangout restaurant.